gvelim/CSX0003RUST/src/sort/README.md

 So can we do better without need for rotations and non-adjacent to memory arrays ?

-It appears that we can. `VirtualSlice` & Index Reflector come to rescue.
+It appears that we can. `Virtual Slice` & `Index Reflector` come to rescue.

 ### Virtual Slice - continuous access over array fragments
 VirtualSlice is composed out of one or more array fragments, adjacent to memory or not, and enable transparently operating over the array contents.